 Vertical farming at home is a great way for you to grow your own food.
 Whether it be inside your house (indoor) or in your garden (outdoor), it allows you to produce vegetables and fruits independently, year-round, and on very little space.
 In fact, having your own private food supply is one of the greatest things that you can happen to have.

 Of course, there’s a lot to consider before you start vertical farming at home.
 You will need to condider the costs and what type of vertical farm you need.
-Listening to relevant gardening podcasts helps a lot get to speed when it comes to vertical farming at home.
+Listening to relevant gardening podcasts and collecting vertical farming ideas helps a lot get to speed when it comes to vertical farming at home.

 Not sure if vertical farming is the right thing for you?